atelechev/astrocadre/doc/follow-up.md

 ### February, 2021

+* AC-024: Complete refactoring and update of the whole project.

 Started an update and a deep refactoring of the entire project.
 Three years ago that was my first extensive experience with Angular, many things have changed and the initial implementation now seems completely obsolete and very immature!